AEjonanonymous/Building-Beyond-Nyquist/README.md

 ### Enterprise & Commercial Use
 The AGPL-3.0 license strictly requires that if you modify this core or integrate it into a proprietary software stack, hardware design, or commercial service (including cloud-hosted infrastructures), **you must open-source your entire surrounding software/hardware stack under the same AGPL license.**

-For companies wishing to embed this universal attosecond-deterministic core into proprietary commercial products, custom silicon implementations, or closed-source environments without AGPL obligations, **commercial licenses are available directly from the author.**
+For companies wishing to embed this universal attosecond-deterministic core into proprietary commercial products, custom silicon implementations, or closed-source environments without AGPL obligations, **commercial licenses are available.**

 ### Contact for Licensing & Consultation
 For commercial licensing agreements, custom architecture porting, or hardware synthesis validation inquiries, please contact: